8shashank/dropbox_clone/REVIEW.md

 2. Renamed string constant to make it more obvious that it is supposed to be a constant value
 3. Replaced all double quotes in version.js with single quotes for consistency
 4. Fixed constantly catching errors when trying to create an existing directory
+5. Pulled beginning of regex into constant variable and removed continuous logging when a directory already exists